Articles of Incorporation

-(D) To create a preservation and education center for this country related to The Bread Museum's theme of bread culture: ag/grain-milling-flour-bread/baking;
+(D) To create a preservation and education center for this country related to the National Bread Museum's theme of bread culture: ag/grain-milling-flour-bread/baking;

-(E) To provide the following to support The Bread Museum's theme, including, but not limited to:
+(E) To provide the following to support the National Bread Museum's theme, including, but not limited to:

 2 - educational training centers such as for: